MeadowlarkDAW/creek/README.md

 The stream can have as many `cache` buffers as desired.
 When seeking to a frame in the file, the stream searches for a cache that contains that frame.
 If one does, then it uses it and playback can resume immediately.
 A common use case is to cache the start of a file or loop region for seamless looping.

 If a suitable cache is not found (or the cache is not loaded yet), then the `look-ahead` buffer will need to fill-up before any more data can be read.
 In this case, you may choose to either continue playback (which will output silence) or to temporarily pause playback.

+This stream automatically spawns an "IO server" that handles the non-realtime safe operations.
+This server is automatically closed when the stream is dropped.

+# How the Write Stream Works

+The write stream works how you would expect.
+Once a block is filled with data, it is sent to the IO server to be written.
+This block is also recycled back to the stream after writing is done.

 # Format and Codec Support Roadmap